What Facts Should I Know About a Sprained Wrist?

 - Arthrograms are special types of imaging, where dye is injected into the joint before images are taken to better assess structures.

-What Are Treatment Options for a Wrist Sprain?
+What Is the Treatment for a Sprained Wrist?

 Treatment depends upon the severity of the injury and response to treatment.
 The goal is to return the patient to their previous level of activity before the injury.

-Recovery depends upon the severity of the injury.
+- Recovery from a sprained wrist depends upon the severity of the injury.
 Mild (grade 1) sprains may resolve in one to two weeks, while more severe injuries may take weeks.

 What Is the Prognosis for a Wrist Sprain?